ezargaruna/suticore/README.md

 era of generative text ∅ closed.
 era of semantic engineering ∴ opened.

-deployment in progress ↺
-stability forming 〄
+next phase ⟁
+from interpretation
+to sovereign action.

-end of document
+〄 end of document